IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Select the region, organization and space where you want to deploy the web application.

   > :warning: Make sure the organization and the space have no *space* in their names.
 There is [an open issue around this](https://github.com/IBM-Cloud/openwhisk-darkvisionapp/issues/54).

-  > :warning: Dark Vision is made of two main components: the web application to upload media and view results and the Cloud Functions actions to process the media.
-If you decide to deploy the web application in another region than US South, make sure to create a space with the same name in the US South region too.
-The Cloud Functions actions will be deployed to this space in the US South region.

 1. Set the name of the Dark Vision web application.
 Pick a unique name to avoid conflicts.